Sarah Going b. abt. 1800 married to Thomas Noland

 Elijah Going and Docea Bland

-Unknown at this point – it appears they may have had children, but still working on this part.
-They were married at minimum from 1817 to 1823, and possibly as long as 1816 to 1829 (minimum 6 years, possibly 13 years).
-Even if only 6 years, it seems likely there were children born of the marriage.
+Unknown at this point – they may have had children, but none are known.
+They were married at minimum from 1817 to 1823.
+Even if only 6 years, there may have been children born of the marriage.

 Family Search Tree: Sarah Going b. abt.
 1800